Spa Treatments During Pregnancy

 DON’T choose spa products that contain parabens or other chemical additives.

 DON’T have heat treatment.
 Saunas and steam rooms can be dangerous for you when you’re pregnant as they raise your internal body temperature.
 Science has known for years that fever in early pregnancy is bad for the embryo, increasing the chances of miscarriage and birth defects.
 The baby, whose body temperature is a degree higher than yours, doesn’t have a way to get rid of heat except through your ability to cool off.
 All treatments that raise your body temperature should be off-limits during pregnancy.
-This includes the sauna, steam room, and hot tub, hot stone massages and body wraps.
+This includes the sauna, steam room, and hot tub, hot stone massages, and body wraps.

 DON’T have a heated wrap or wrap that will cause you to get hot.
 Any type of body wrap that heats your body up and includes covering your stomach probably isn’t safe during pregnancy.
 A body wrap may also result in dehydration, which can increase your risk of preterm labor.
-And as with hot tubs, overheating from a body wrap or a sauna can cause any number of pregnancy complications or even miscarriage.
+And as with hot tubs, overheating from a body wrap or a sauna can cause any number of pregnancy complications or even miscarriages.

 DON’T go in the Jacuzzi or any hot pools.
 A recent study found that women who used hot tubs or Jacuzzis in early pregnancy were twice as likely to have a miscarriage as women who did not.
 Studies have also shown an increase in neural tube defects.
 Expectant mothers should not let their body temperature rise above 102.2 degrees for more than 10 minutes.
 This can interfere with a baby’s cell division and cause brain damage or other birth defects.
 They should also avoid aerobic exercise in hot weather or overheated swimming pools.

 DON’T (particularly in the first three months) have any massage or facial or use any products featuring any of the essential oils specified in the aromatherapy chart.